Satellite conjunction analysis and the false confidence theorem: Acknowledgments

 \section{Acknowledgments}

-Thanks go to Salvatore Alfano for providing M.S.B. with an introduction to the literature on satellite conjunction analysis and probability dilution.
-Thanks also go to William Oberkampf for providing insights on the manuscript and periodic reminders of the systemic threat posed by in-orbit collisions.
-We would also like to thank Arona Kessler, Julie Balch, and Jonathan Sadeghi for providing their thoughts on earlier versions of the manuscript.
-Perhaps most importantly, special---though, anonymous---thanks go to the satellite navigator who initially brought satellite conjunction analysis to M.S.B.'s attention.
+Thanks go to the anonymous reviewers for the critical-yet-helpful feedback; to Salvatore Alfano for providing M.S.B. with an introduction to the literature on satellite conjunction analysis and probability dilution; and to William Oberkampf for his insights and periodic reminders of the systemic threat posed by in-orbit collisions.
+Special---though, anonymous---thanks go to the satellite navigator who initially brought satellite conjunction analysis to M.S.B.'s attention.